 If you're looking to cruise at the cheapest rates possible, certain itineraries stand out as almost always having low total or per-night prices.
 These tend to be the shortest cruises and voyages with a high percentage of days at sea.

-Weekend Cruises: You won't find entire seasons of one- or two-night sailings, but these every-so-often cruises make great short getaways that won't break the bank.
-For example, NCL offers one- and two-nighters out of New York, Tampa and Miami.
-Princess Cruises also offers short sailings between Vancouver and Seattle or San Francisco.
-At press time, we saw a one-night Holland America cruise between Vancouver and Seattle for $54 per person for an inside cabin.
-You'll spend so little time in your cabin that it makes sense to pay less for it and get your money's worth of free food, entertainment and onboard amenities like the pool and disco.
+You won't find entire seasons of one- or two-night sailings, but these every-so-often cruises make great short getaways that won't break the bank.
+For example, both Holland America and Princess Cruises offer short sailings between Vancouver and Seattle, starting from $69 per person.
+Carnival also offers super-short cruises, occasionally for under $100 per person, per night.
+You'll spend little time in your cabin, so it makes sense to pay less for the trip while you get your money's worth of food, entertainment and onboard amenities like the pool and nightclub.

 3- and 4-Night Cruises